prometheus/prometheus/docs/command-line/promtool.md

 ##### `promtool push metrics`

-Push metrics to a prometheus remote write.
+Push metrics to a prometheus remote write (for testing purpose only).